 This parameter sets the UDP port number for communication among SharePlex sp_cop processes.
 All sp_cop processes replicating among each other must use the same UDP port number.
-The default setting for SP_COP UPORT is 2100; however, you may set a different port number during installation.
-After installation you may set a different port number by using the set port command.
-Thereafter, sp_cop uses the new port number.
+The default setting for SP_COP_UPORT is 2100; however, you may set a different port number during installation.
+After installation you may set a different port number during installation.
+After installation you may set a different port number for sp_cop uses the new port number.

-Range of valid values: any positive integer Takes effect: when SharePlex is restarted
+Default: 2100 Range of valid values: any positive integer Takes effect: when SharePlex is restarted